Every tiara tells a story.

 Grand Duchess Hilda of Baden

-A shy princess without a country - that’s what Hilda of Nassau was, thanks to her father’s courageous but ill-advised stand against Germany in the war of 1866.
-Hilda repaired wounds on both sides when she married the Kaiser’s nephew, Fritz of Baden.
+A shy princess without a country - that’s what Hilda of Nassau was, thanks to her father’s courageous but ill-advised stand against Prussia in the war of 1866.
+Hilda repaired wounds on both sides when she married the kaiser’s nephew, Fritz of Baden.
 Her future should have been golden, but a spotlight-stealing mother-in-law, infertility, and two world wars turned her life from one of ease to a study in grace under pressure.

 Grand Duchess Elizaveta Mikhailovna